mionita1980/mionita1980.github.io/index.md

 Presales (solution design, estimates), delivery (from design to implementation and automated testing), support, team-lead and teaching activities.

-- Created custom telecom messaging platform designed to maintain synchronization across various systems, featuring multiple retry mechanisms for enhanced reliability.
+- Created custom telecom messaging platform, designed to maintain synchronization across various systems, using multiple retry mechanisms, enabling data-driven decision making to personalize a customer's experience.
 Developed using microservices and deployed on Kubernetes.
+Example: being a subscriber to service A, allows you to consume a limited amount of service B, where A and B have different providers.
 - Tier 3 support activities for containerized production systems, spread across multiple clusters

 **Technologies used:** Java, Flight Recorder, ELK, Kubernetes, Helm, Skaffold, JMeter, Postman, bash, Spring, Openshift, Alpine, RedHat, CI/CD pipelines